Parametrically driven-dissipative three-level Dicke model: Parametrically Driven Open three-level Dicke model

-We identify two resonances responsible for the driving-induced destabilisation of the normal phase: (i) resonance at the BDW oscillator frequency $\omega_\mathrm{B}$ and (ii) a sum resonance involving $\omega_\mathrm{B}$ and the lower polariton frequency $\omega_\mathrm{LP}$ of the entangled cavity mode and atomic modes forming the DW state.
+We identify two resonances responsible for the driving-induced destabilisation of the normal phase: (i) resonance at the BDW oscillator frequency $\omega_\mathrm{B}$ and (ii) a sum resonance involving $\omega_\mathrm{B}$ and the lower polariton frequency $\omega_\mathrm{LP}$ of the {atomic modes dressed by the cavity mode forming the lower polariton state \cite{Mivehvar2021}}.
 Note that we derive the expression for $\omega_\mathrm{LP}$ within the HP approach and we describe our method for obtaining the lower polariton frequency by exploiting a parametric resonance in Appendix~\ref{ap:lp}.
 The resonance frequencies are identified as the driving frequencies with the lowest modulation strength needed to induce an exponential instability.
 For $\omega_{\mathrm{dr}} < \omega_{\mathrm{B}}$, the resonance frequency is close to $\omega_\mathrm{B}$.
 For $\omega_{\mathrm{dr}} > \omega_{\mathrm{B}}$, the sum resonance at $\omega_\mathrm{sum} = \omega_\mathrm{B} + \omega_\mathrm{LP}$ is the main mechanism, as highlighted by the vertical dashed line in Figs.~\ref{fig:norm}(a)-(d) (see also Fig.~\ref{fig:npsupcav}).